shaka-project/shaka-streamer/docs/source/overview.rst

 ``looped_file``, then ``TranscoderNode`` will add additional FFmpeg options to loop that input file indefinitely.

-If the ``-c`` option is given with a Google Cloud Storage URL, then an additional node called ``ProxyNode`` is added after ``PackagerNode``.
+If the ``-o`` option is given with a Google Cloud Storage URL, then an additional node called ``ProxyNode`` is added after ``PackagerNode``.
 It runs a local webserver which takes the output of packager and pushes to cloud storage.